Mamelodi Sundowns Ladies Academy

 Mamelodi Sundowns Ladies Academy is a women's soccer academy based in Pretoria, South Africa.
-The U/20 team competes in the Sasol Women's League, the second tier women's league in South Africa while the U/14 and U/16 teams compete in the Gauteng Women's Development League, the Gauteng regional women's football league for U/14 and U/16 teams in the province.
+The U/20 team competes in the Sasol Women's League, the second tier women's league in South Africa while the academy teams compete in the Gauteng Women's Development League, the Gauteng regional women's football league for U/19 teams in the province.

 It is the academy team of Mamelodi Sundowns Ladies.

-In 2025 they won their maiden Pirates Cup title.
+In 2025 they won their maiden Pirates Cup title and the CAF U-17 Girls Integrated Football Tournament-COSAFA region.

 In 2024 they were crowned the Engen Champ of Champs, Tshwane SAFA Women's Regional League champions, Gauteng SAFA Women's Regional League and both age groups of the Gauteng Women's Development League.

-U/20
+Sasol team

 In March 2024, they were runners up of the Pirates Cup.
-They lost 4-3 via penalties to JVW B after the match ended in a 1–1 draw.

-In July 2024 they won their maiden Engen Knockout Challenge defeating defending champions University of Johannesburg 4-3 via penalties after the match ended in a goalless draw.

-In September 2024 they won their maiden Engen Champ of Champs title after defeating Durban Ladies from KwaZulu-Natal 1-0 in the final.
+They lost 4-3 via penalties to JVW after the match ended in a 1–1 draw.
+In July 2024 they won their maiden Engen Knockout Challenge defeating defending champions UJ Ladies 4-3 via penalties after the match ended in a goalless draw.
+In September 2024 they won their maiden Engen Champ of Champs title after defeating Durban Ladies from KwaZulu-Natal 1–0 in the final.
 They rounded out the 2024 season as champions of the Tshwane SAFA Women's Regional League and the Gauteng Women's Soccer League.

-In 2025 they won their maiden Pirates Cup title, defeating UJ Ladies 1-0 in the final.
+In 2025 they won their maiden Pirates Cup title, defeating UJ Ladies 1–0 in the final.
+They defended their Gauteng Women's Soccer League title and won their maiden Gauteng Sasol Women's League in their first season.

-U/16
+Academy

 In 2022 they won the 2022 Volkswagen Vaya Cup.